Skip to content

 Neighborhood: Rittenhouse

-Check out the city’s newest urban cocktail and beer garden at Walnut Garden.
-Grab a drink from the bar and relax in the outdoor space.
+Grab a drink at Walnut Garden in the heart of the tony Rittenhouse neighborhood and relax in its urban garden.
 You’ll find rows of picnic tables and a canopy tent providing shade.
-In addition to beer and cocktails, the restaurant serves Asian street food, as well as soft serve ice cream.
+In addition to beer and cocktails, the restaurant serves sandwiches, salads, and sweet treats.
 Once a vacant lot, the family-friendly park is now full of colorful plants, trees, and flowers.
-You’ll also find a children’s play area where young visitors can pass the time.
+You’ll also find a children’s play area where young visitors can pass the time after eating a hot dog or chicken tenders off the kid’s menu.

 An outdoor beer garden is set up with picnic tables surrounded by lush green plants.
 There are people shown sitting at the picnic tables.
 Some are eating, others are drinking.
 There are lights strung overhead, across the picnic table area.